-Japanese ‘nengajo’ or New Years greetings cards are a fun and easy means of showing your appreciation to all those people who have helped you navigate the tricky waters of living in a foreign country, and, with Japan Post’s 18 yen international “Nenga” stamp, they’re also a great way to send well wishes to your friends and family back home.
+Japanese “nengajo” (年賀状) or New Years greetings cards are a fun and easy means of showing your appreciation to all those people who have helped you navigate the tricky waters of living in a foreign country — and they’re also a great way to send cool Japanese well-wishes to your friends and family back home.

 But there are rules about when and who to send your nengajo to and restrictions based on what happened during the previous year.
 So, to avoid offending a large group of people too early on in the year, here’s a step by step guide to sending your nengajo.

-Step One: Buy or create your own nengajos
+Step One: Buy or create your own nengajo

-From early December onwards you can pick up pre-printed nengajos in stationary stores like Loft, post offices and some supermarkets.
+From early December onwards you can pick up pre-printed nengajo in variety and stationery stores like Loft and Don Quijote, post offices and supermarkets.
 There are literally hundreds of different designs to choose from but most will have a version of the zodiac sign for the upcoming year.

 Step Two: Write your message

-Once you’ve made your nengajo, it’s probably best to include a message (there’s nothing more mysterious, or creepy, than an empty greetings card) and Japanese has many a stock phrase to wish somebody a happy new year so you can mix it up a bit once your hand starts to cramp.
+Once you’ve made your nengajo, it’s probably best to include a message (there’s nothing more mysterious, or creepy, than an empty greetings card) and Japanese has many a stock phrase to wish somebody a happy new year so you can mix it up a bit.

 You can, of course, write a more personal message.
 The custom of nengajo is based on “nenshi-mawari” or New Year’s visits where people would call on their family, friends and neighbors to say thank you for their support during the previous year.
 So, if a nice person did something like bust you out of a maximum security prison it’s good to specifically thank them for that.